Kausheel/User_Management/README.md

-PHP_Authentication
+Authentication
 ==================

-A PHP class giving you the basics: Login, Logout, Register, Forgot Password, and Change Password
+A PHP class giving you the basics: Login, Logout, Register, Forgot Password, and Change Password.